 If you are matched to an assignment, you will receive an email with the subject line "You've been matched to grade!"
 If you are not matched, you will not receive a notification, but the assignment will disappear from the assignment board when it is either claimed by or matched to another Graider.

-You are not guaranteed to match to all assignments you apply for, and it could take a little while to get matched to your first assignment, so we recommend checking the board frequently and applying often to increase your chances of a match if you are looking for work beyond what you have claimed.
-You might sometimes apply for more than you could realistically take on; you’ll have a better chance at matching to a great starter assignment, and we’re careful not to over-assign new Graiders.
+You are not guaranteed to match to all assignments you apply for.
+We recommend checking the board frequently and applying often to increase your chances of a match if you are looking for work beyond what you have claimed.
+You might sometimes apply for more than you could realistically take on; you’ll have a better chance at matching, and we try to be careful not to over-assign Graiders (new ones especially!).
 As you gain experience on different assignments, complete high quality work, and receive positive teacher reviews, you will gain priority in matching.

 Requests often go out to multiple Graiders, and priority in matching will be given to the first to accept a request.
-When you receive a request to your email, you can log in to claim up to two class sections.
+When you receive a request to your email, you can log in to claim up to two class sections (as applicable).
 If you are not available to accept a request, you can simply ignore it and let someone else pick it up.

 Only apply for or accept assignments when you know you have the capacity in your schedule to complete the assignment on time.
 Note that the majority of assignments start immediately, but some are scheduled in advance.
 On the assignment start date, the teacher has until 5pm to upload work, and you should factor this into your planning.